1. Home

 Why do resume margins matter?

-Think of resume document margins as being like the frame surrounding a photograph or artwork — focusing attention where it belongs.
-By containing and showcasing the text, without detracting from it, the margin space makes the content more inviting and easier to read.
+Think of resume document margins as the frame surrounding a photograph or artwork: focusing the attention where it belongs.
+By containing and showcasing the text, but not detracting from it, the margin space makes the content easier to read and more inviting.

-It doesn’t get much simpler when it comes to this resume formatting detail.
-That’s because one inch is the default margin setting for the most commonly used word-processing apps, Microsoft Word and Google Docs.
+The standard—and best—margin size for a resume is one inch on all sides.
+This is the default margin setting for the most commonly used word processing apps, Microsoft Word and Google Docs.

-There’s nothing arbitrary about one inch being the standard margin configuration for all kinds of documents across the board.
-It’s universally suitable as a key consideration for readability of well-contained text on the page.
-In conjunction with default font settings, the default one-inch margin setting restricts the number of characters on a single line of text to about 90.
-It’s also failsafe to ensure nothing ends up in the printable area of the page by mistake.
+There’s nothing arbitrary about one inch being the standard margin configuration for documents across the board.
+It’s universally suitable for the readability of text on the page.
+In conjunction with default font settings, the one-inch margin setting restricts the number of characters on a single line of text to about 90.
+It’s also a failsafe to ensure nothing ends up outside the printable area of the page by mistake.
+With printing resumes, properly set resume margins ensure no text is inadvertently cut off.

 Expert tip